 If you look at it in a way, the internet gave access to people to connect with others practically anywhere on Earth where the internet can reach.

-Shortly after the rise of match.com in 1995, the number of interracial couples started to increase in America along with the rise of scam incidents, first date disasters, and many more.
+Shortly after the rise of match.com in 1995, the number of interracial couples started to increase in America along with the rise of scam incidents (not correlated), first date disasters, and many more.

-Which by 39% of American adults in 2015 think that this is generally good for their society.
+39% of American adults in 2015 thought that this is generally good for their society.

-Let’s dig in deeper into the evolution of online dating, and it’s rocky journey to people’s acceptance.
+Let’s dig deeper into the evolution of online dating, and its rocky journey to people’s acceptance.

 1. The birth of online dating sites